pkali/scorch_src/README.md

 2022-12-24

 Christmas colors edition!
 Can you carve a quarter of a page of memory from two decades old code?
 Sure @Pecusx can!
 So finally we have the most requested feature - C0L0RS on the game screen, adjusted with Adam's help.
+Press [TAB] twice in the main menu to switch to a screen with colors.
 Other (dubious) improvements:
 - New Lazy Darwin, it is spectacular, check it out!!!
 - Smoke Tracer does not smoke when targeting with Lazy Darwin